gistinc/sprite/README.md

 Any folders within `public/images/sprites/` will get compressed into a merged image file at the same location.
 Then `sprites.css` will get generated in the stylesheets folder with all the class definitions for these files.
-Just include `sprites.css` into your stylesheet and you're ready to go!
+Just add a link to `sprites.css` into your html <head> and you're ready to go!

 ## CONFIGURATION ##